ezsystems/commerce-documentation/docs/user_manual/shop_administration/chat_tool_olark.md

 ### Change the text inside the chat

-You can to change and translate all texts and labels used in the chat.
+You can change and translate all texts and labels used in the chat.

 ### Using the chat for sales

-Olark offers a web interface were chats can be handled.
+Olark offers a web interface where chats can be handled.

 In addition, local chat clients can be used as well, e.g.: